Table of Contents

 The wealthy can also support climate research.
 In 2015, Microsoft founder Bill Gates committed $2 billion of his fortune to fund research and development into clean energy.

-“We implore you to urgently think about important funding to forestall additional ecological disaster — whether or not by your private investments or your philanthropy,” the letter said.
+"We implore you to urgently consider significant investment to prevent further ecological catastrophe -- whether through your personal investments or your philanthropy," the letter said.

 There’s plenty of incentive for the wealthy to demand climate action: A recent UN report warned that delaying climate policies will cost the world’s top companies $1.2 trillion over the next 15 years.